The Vector Grounding Problem: The Vector Grounding Problem

-\cite{Bender2020} propose a thought-provoking thought experiment, the ``Octopus Test'', to pump intuitions about the inescapability of the Vector Grounding Problem for LLMs.
+\citet{Bender2020} propose a thought experiment, the `Octopus Test', to pump intuitions about the inescapability of the Vector Grounding Problem for LLMs:

-\begin{quotation} \textbf{The~Octopus~Test.} Two English-speaking castaways find themselves stranded on neighbouring islands, separated by treacherous waters.
-Fortuitously, they discover telegraphs left by previous inhabitants, connected via an underwater cable, which enables them to communicate by exchanging telegraphic messages.
-Unbeknownst to them, a superintelligent octopus inhabits these waters and taps into the underwater cable, intercepting their messages.
-Though the octopus lacks any knowledge of English, its superintelligence allows it to detect statistical patterns in the telegraphic messages and to form an accurate representation of the statistical relationships between various telegraphic signals.
-The octopus decides to sever the underwater cable and position itself at the ends of the two resulting cable segments, receiving and replying to telegraphic signals from both castaways based on the statistical patterns it has identified.
-Whether or not the castaways notice this change, the messages sent by the octopus intuitively seem to hold no intrinsic meaning.
-After all, the octopus simply adheres to the statistical patterns it has learned from listening in on the previous exchanges between the humans, without any understanding of the human interpretation of the signals, such as `coconut' or `tree'.
-Furthermore, the octopus likely does not comprehend that the signals possess meaning or serve a communicative function.\footnote{\cite{Bender2020} emphasise the fact that the octopus lacks communicative intent when generating telegraphic signals.
-Since our focus here is in the narrower, more basic question of vector grounding, rather than on the more complex capacities related to language comprehension and communication, we will set those considerations aside for now.} \end{quotation}
+\begin{displaytext} \textbf{Octopus~Test.} Two English-speaking castaways find themselves stranded on neighbouring islands, separated by treacherous waters.
+Fortuitously, they discover telegraphs left by previous inhabitants, connected via an underwater cable, enabling them to communicate through telegraphic messages.
+Unbeknownst to them, a superintelligent octopus inhabiting these waters taps into the cable, intercepting their messages.
+Though the octopus has no knowledge of English, its superintelligence enables it to detect statistical patterns in the telegraphic exchanges and construct an accurate model of the statistical relationships between various signals.
+The octopus then severs the cable and positions itself at both ends, intercepting messages from each castaway and generating responses based solely on the statistical patterns it has learned.
+Whether or not the castaways detect this substitution, the octopus's messages intuitively seem devoid of intrinsic meaning.
+After all, the octopus merely reproduces statistical patterns gleaned from eavesdropping on human exchanges, without understanding what the signals denote.
+Moreover, the octopus likely fails to grasp that these signals carry meaning or serve any communicative function.\footnote{\citet{Bender2020} emphasize that the octopus lacks communicative intent when generating telegraphic signals.
+Since our focus is on the narrower question of vector grounding rather than the broader capacities underlying language comprehension and communication, we set aside these considerations.} \end{displaytext}